samsuh/2026-journal/README.md

 # 2026-journal

+## 5/25/26 - Monday
+- DONE ~~Gym Set A~~
+  - my knee sleeves are getting kinda tight. calves win?
+- Going to try taking shoes to shop again, but ill call in advance

 ## 5/24/26 - Sunday
 - Lets go for a ride, and also get to the gym for a bit.
   - Oof. fell going on an uphill ramp. could get out of the cleats. rip.